 7. Bluff Country Byway

-The Bluff Country Byway is an 88-mile stretch of highway that runs from Dexter, Minnesota to La Crescent on the Mississippi River.
+Travel through Amish country and check out an array of beautiful scenery and other attractions on the Bluff Country Byway.
+The Bluff Country Byway is an 88-mile stretch of highway from Dexter, Minnesota to La Crescent on the Mississippi River.

 It is the longest cave network in Minnesota, with over 13 miles of passages and a dazzling array of stalagmites, stalactites, and breathtaking underground pools.
 They offer a variety of different tours, such as the Wild Caving Tour of the Lantern Tour, which brings people through the caves by lantern light.

 The Root River State Trail is a great stop-off.
 It is 42 miles long and runs from Fountain to Houston, MN.
 The trail was built over an abandoned railroad and is handicap-accessible.

 The trail is bracketed by towering limestone bluffs and winds through varied terrain, from farmland to pastoral hillsides.
 There are several historical buildings along the way, as well as restaurants and museums.

 Along this drive, you can also experience many outdoor recreational activities, including mountain bike trails, hiking, horseback riding, fishing, and canoeing.
 The Root River Trail and Rushford Sand Barrens are great spots for these activities.